 Over the years, VACC has grown to incorporate all facets of the automotive industry, including passenger vehicles, motorcycles, heavy vehicles and farm machinery, in the retail, service, repair and manufacturing sectors.

-Today VACC provides key business support services for over 5,000 members including:
+Today VACC, now the Victorian Automotive Chamber of Commerce, provides key business support services to members including:

 - Dealing with member, consumer and industry issues

 - Advocating on behalf of members to governments and other agencies